Pierre Laval: Stockholm, "polar star"

 Laval scorned the conduct of the war and the poor supply of troops in the field.
 When mutinies broke out after General Robert Nivelle's offensive of April 1917 at Chemin des Dames, he spoke in defence of the mutineers.
 When Marcel Cachin and Marius Moutet returned from St. Petersburg in June 1917 with the invitation to a socialist convention in Stockholm, Laval saw a chance for peace.
 In an address to the Assembly, he urged the chamber to allow a delegation to go: "Yes, Stockholm, in response to the call of the Russian Revolution....
 Yes, Stockholm, for peace....
 Yes, Stockholm the polar star."
 The request was denied.

 The hope of peace in spring 1917 was overwhelmed by discovery of traitors, some real and some imagined, as with Malvy, who became a suspect because he had refused to arrest Frenchmen on the Carnet B. Laval's "Stockholm, étoile polaire" speech had not been forgotten.
-Many of Laval's acquaintances, the publishers of the anarchist Bonnet rouge and other pacifists were arrested or interrogated.
+Many of Laval's acquaintances, the publishers of the anarchist Le Bonnet rouge and other pacifists were arrested or interrogated.
 Though Laval frequented pacifist circles (it was said that he was acquainted with Leon Trotsky), the authorities did not pursue him.
 His status as a deputy, his caution and his friendships protected him.
-In November 1917, Clemenceau became Prime Minister and offered Laval a post in his government.
+In November 1917, Clemenceau became prime minister and offered Laval a post in his government.
 Laval refused, as the Socialist Party refused to enter any government, but he questioned the wisdom of such a policy in a meeting of Socialist deputies.

 Initial postwar career

 From Socialist to Independent

 In the 1919 elections the Socialists' record of pacifism, their opposition to Clemenceau and anxiety arising from the excesses of the Bolshevik Revolution in Russia contributed to their defeat by the conservative National Bloc.
 Laval lost his seat in the Chamber of Deputies.

 The General Confederation of Labour (Confédération Générale du Travail - CGT), with 2,400,000 members, launched a general strike in 1920, which petered out with thousands of workers being laid off.
 In response, the government sought to dissolve the CGT.
 Laval, with Joseph Paul-Boncour as chief counsel, defended the union's leaders and saved the union by appealing to Interior Minister Théodore Steeg and Commerce and Industry Minister Auguste Isaac.

 Laval's relations with the Socialist Party drew to an end.
 The last years with the Socialist caucus, combined with the party's disciplinary policies, eroded Laval's attachment to the cause.
-With the Bolshevik victory in Russia, the party was changing.
+With the Bolshevik victory in the Russian Civil War, the party was changing.
 At the Congress of Tours in December 1920, the Socialists split into two ideological components: the French Communist Party (SFIC, later PC-SFIC), which was inspired by Moscow, and the more moderate French Section of the Workers' International (SFIO).
 Laval let his membership lapse and did not take sides as both factions battled over the legacy of Jean Jaurès.